-Right now (11/13/16 – 12/3/16) Target has a “Buy 2 Get 1 Free Jet-Puffed Marshmallows Offer” on Rice and Cocoa Krispies, so I picked up two Cocoa Krispies boxes, and one with holiday colors along with two bags of Jet-Puffed Mini Marshmallows, two 12oz bags of white chocolate morsels, and one bag of Pull’n’Peel Twizzlers.
+To make 16 ornaments, I used Cocoa Krispies, Rice Krispies with holiday colors, two bags of Jet-Puffed Mini Marshmallows, two 12oz bags of white chocolate morsels, and one bag of Pull’n’Peel Twizzlers.

 If you are going to make your own icing for decorating the ornaments, it can be made a day in advance and should be kept at room temperature.